Colorectal Cancer Glossary of Terms

 Fecal diversion: the surgical creation of an opening of part of the colon (colostomy) or small intestine (ileostomy) to the surface of the skin.
 The opening provides a passageway for stool to exit the body.

-Fecal incontinence: Inability to retain stool, resulting in bowel accidents.
+Also called accidental bowel leakage.
+The inability to retain stool, resulting in bowel accidents.

 Fecal occult blood test: test used to detect blood in the stool.
 To screen for colon cancer, the test is recommended every year starting at age 50, This test can be done in addition to the flexible sigmoidoscopy test every 5 years.